birophilo/django-react-d3-exercise/README.md

 $ docker-compose up --build -d
 ```

-You should now be able to access:
+Then after a few moments (while React dev server starts), you should be able to access:

 - React frontend at http://localhost:3000
 - Django API backend at http://localhost:8000